Blog

 • Increased sensitivity to light

-• Changes in your ability to perceive color
+• Changes in the ability to perceive color

 Over-the-Counter and Natural Treatments for PE

-If your goal is to without prescription medication, there are some alternative treatments for PE that are worth considering, either as part of a broader treatment plan or on their own.
+If your goal is to last longer during sex without prescription medication, some alternative treatments for PE are worth considering, either as part of a broader treatment plan or on their own.

-Nothing’s going to replace medical advice from a doctor, but you might see improvements from:
+Nothing’s going to replace medical advice from a licensed healthcare provider, but you might see improvements from:

-• Lidocaine premature ejaculation spray. is a topical anesthetic that, when applied to your penis, helps you avoid premature ejaculation by reducing sensitivity.
-Lidocaine is a good alternative to prescription medications for PE.
-You can find it as an active ingredient in Hims Delay Spray for Men, which is designed for quick and easy use 10 to 15 minutes before you have sex.
+• Benzocaine or lidocaine wipes.
+Benzocaine and lidocaine are topical anesthetics that, when applied to the penis, help you avoid premature ejaculation by reducing sensitivity in the penis.
+These numbing agents can be good alternatives to prescription medications for PE.
+You can find benzocaine as an active ingredient in Hims Clockstopper Climax Delay Wipes, which are designed for quick and easy use five minutes before sex.

 • Premature ejaculation cream.
-Like premature ejaculation sprays, these contain topical anesthetics such as lidocaine to lower the sensitivity level of your penis and help you avoid ejaculating too soon.
-Benzocaine is another ingredient commonly used in premature ejaculation treatments.
+Like premature ejaculation sprays, these numbing creams contain topical anesthetics such as lidocaine to or benzocaine to lower the sensitivity level of your penis and help you avoid ejaculating too soon.

 • PE prevention techniques.
-Techniques like the stop-start strategy and appear to help prevent PE.
-We’ve covered the squeeze technique and others (and the scientific research on their effectiveness) in our guide to .
+Techniques like the stop-start strategy and squeeze technique appear to help prevent PE.
+We’ve covered the squeeze technique and others (and the scientific research on their effectiveness) in our guide to stopping premature ejaculation.

 • Behavioral therapy.
-PE is sometimes psychological.
-Because of that, some forms of behavioral therapy may help treat it.
-Common forms of therapy used to treat sexual performance issues include cognitive-behavioral therapy (CBT) and .
+PE sometimes has psychological causes, such as sexual performance anxiety.
+Because of that, some forms of behavioral therapy may help treat it, including cognitive-behavioral therapy (CBT) and sex therapy.

 • Pelvic floor exercises.
-Also referred to as kegel exercises, pelvic floor exercises involve strengthening the pelvic floor muscles to . shows that kegel exercises can often improve ejaculatory control and in men with PE.
+Also referred to as Kegel exercises, pelvic floor exercises involve strengthening the pelvic floor muscles to help control ejaculation.
+Research shows Kegel exercises can often improve ejaculatory control and delay orgasm in men with PE.

 • Masturbating before sex.
-While it’s certainly far from scientific, some people claim that masturbation before sex helps to delay orgasm and ejaculation by keeping you in the post-sex .
+While it’s certainly far from scientific, some people claim that masturbation before sex helps delay orgasm and ejaculation by keeping you in the post-sex refractory period.

-• Hold off from the main event.
+• Holding off from the main event.
 Some men with PE can last longer by focusing more on foreplay instead of penetrative sex.

 Supplements to Delay Ejaculation

-Step into your local sex store, or search online and you’ll find countless supplements to help improve sexual intercourse and last longer in bed.
+Step into your local sex store or gas station — or do a quick search online — and you’ll find countless supplements promising to help you last longer in bed.
 You can also grab a 64-ounce soda and some lottery tickets.

-Most of the time, these products contain like horny goat weed that may help to improve your sexual performance in a general “yay vitamins” kind of way, but they’re far from anything close to a treatment.
+Most of the time, these products contain herbal ingredients like horny goat weed that might help improve sexual performance in a general “yay, vitamins” kind of way.
+But they’re far from anything close to a treatment.

-These products also aren’t really regulated by the FDA in the same way as prescription medications, meaning they can be marketed using claims that might be misleading.
+These products also aren’t regulated by the FDA in the same way as prescription medications, meaning they can be marketed using claims that are misleading.
+They may also contain undisclosed or harmful substances, including prescription drug analogues in unknown quantities, with real side effects.

 A Final Word on How PE Pills Help You Last Longer in Bed